toxdes/gateoverflow-cli/README.md

 # Changelog

-### v0.0.2
+### v0.2.0

-1. super early release, stuff is broken, trying out `pip`.
+1. updated makefile to have a `build` target
-2. basic things work, tags are broken
+2. changed behaviour of `ls` command.
+Now it only lists recents
-3. still figuring out stuff
+3. refactor, and removing unnecessary code

 Read [full changelog](./changelog.md)